Ckevin99/Teamproject/readme.md

 **Project Title**: Goal Getter: Make Goals Better

-**Contributors**: Alexis Rudy, Dylan Butterfield, Jonathan Leonardson, Kevin Correia, Logan Wagstaff
+**Contributors**: Alexis Rudy, Ben Wassum, Dylan Butterfield, Jonathan Leonardson, Kevin Correia, Logan Wagstaff

 **Project Description**: A program that gamifies goals.
 It allows people to play a game on achieving their real life goals and earn either in game rewards or real life rewards depending on their points.